Other Exercises

 William Zanzinger with a six-month sentence.

-a cane that he twirled his diamond ring finger
+a cane he twirled around his ring finger

 As they rode him in custody down to the station